-2.1 Grant outline planning permission subject to conditions and a S106 legal agreement to secure on-site Affordable Housing and Green Infrastructure provision; financial contributions towards local education, health care, sustainable travel and highway improvements; and to secure the provision and future management of land to the south of the site for ecological enhancement.
-That the Head of Planning Services be authorised to issue the decision upon the satisfactory completion of the S106 agreement.
+2.1 Grant outline planning permission subject to conditions and a S106 legal agreement to secure on-site Affordable Housing and Green Infrastructure provision; financial contributions towards local education, health care, sustainable travel and highway improvements; and to secure the provision and future management of land to the south of the site for ecological enhancement; and subject to the Secretary of State deciding not to call-in the application.
+In the event of no call-in being made by the Secretary of State, that the Head of Planning Services be authorised to issue the decision upon the satisfactory completion of the S106 agreement.